Statistical laws and linguistics differ in naturalistic video and fictional conversations: Introduction

-In addition to words (unigrams), we investigate the scaling of parts of speech (POS) to better understand their roles in meaning and scaling production in text.
+Next, we describe multiple linguistic units of meaning in conversation that we use to explain scaling.
+In addition to unigrams, we investigate the scaling of parts of speech (POS) to better understand their roles in meaning and scaling production by medium.
 Parts of speech serve different communicative purposes in any text.
 Nouns and verbs primarily convey content whether new or referential to content already mentioned.
-Function words provide grammatical structure and connection in language, signaling meaning through grammatical and functional interactions with other words.
-Examples include \textit{the}, \textit{and}, \textit{that}, \textit{many}, \textit{not}, and \textit{with}.
+Function words provide grammatical structure and connection in language, signaling meaning through interactions with other words.
 Interjections are exclamatory and not as syntactically related to surrounding parts of speech~\cite{universaldependencies2021}.
-Studying POS provides further context for \heapslaw\ findings, as POS are used at different rates in communication.
-We explore how POS usage varies by medium and whether they show an impact on scaling.

 Parts of speech belong to either an `open' or a `closed' word class.
-The open class is distinguishable for usually containing content words and having new words added from POS such as nouns and verbs.
-The closed class is more fixed and distinguishable for containing function words and numerals~\cite{universaldependencies2021}.
-We expect open class POS to show more novel types and therefore higher scaling exponents than closed class POS because open POS are typically used to add new content to a language.
-Closed class function words (common vocabulary) define a language, so close classes' scaling should be relatively fixed at a large enough corpus scale.
+The open class contains content words and new nouns and verbs can be added.
+The closed class is more fixed, containing a relatively static inventory of function words and numerals~\cite{universaldependencies2021}.
+We expect open class POS to show more novel types and therefore higher scaling exponents than closed class POS.